-In the event of a member's early retirement on the grounds of ill-health, a funding strain will usually arise, which can be very large.
-Such strains are currently met by each employer, although individual employers may elect to take external insurance (see 3.8 below).
+If a member retires early due to ill-health, an additional funding strain will usually arise, which can be very large.
+Such strain costs are the responsibility of the member's employer to pay.
+To mitigate this risk, individual employers may elect to use external insurance (see 3.8 below).